 Low carbon in the National Capital Region’s buildings

-Learn how the Energy Services Acquisition Program (ESAP) plans to help the government meet its goal of reducing the greenhouse gas emissions (GHG) in its own operations by 40% by 2025.
+Learn how the Energy Services Acquisition Program (ESAP) plans to help the government meet its goal of reaching carbon-neutral operations by 2030.

 On this page

 In Ottawa, there are 80 buildings that are served by the ESAP energy system, including the Parliament buildings.
 The current heating and cooling system was built 50 to 100 years ago and is out of date.
 The system connects to 4 energy centres using more than 14 kilometres of underground piping.
 Many parts of the plants are unusable.
 We are modernizing the energy system to cut greenhouse gas (GHG) emissions and save money.
 Operation and maintenance of the energy system will be maintained by Innovate Energy.

 Video: Modernizing the district energy system